 It is probably no surprise to a lot of drivers that a tractor-trailer truck has many blind spots that impair a truck driver’s ability to see a car when the car is in that “blind spot”.
 It is every truck driver’s responsibility to have some knowledge and respect for where these blind spots are when driving these massive trucks.

-When sharing the road with a tractor-trailer, it is important to have respect for the size and destructive capability of these trucks, an attitude which can prevent commercial trucking accidents and reducing serious injuries and fatalities.
+When sharing the road with a tractor-trailer, it is important to have respect for the size and destructive capability of these trucks, an attitude which can prevent commercial trucking accidents and reduce serious injuries and fatalities.

 Even though truck drivers undergo extensive training so that they are theoretically more qualified to drive than the average motorist, they are still only capable of making decisions under circumstances that they can control.
 Commercial truck drivers are in control of a vehicle that can be 70-80 feet in length and has extremely limited visibility on both sides and to the rear and the front of the vehicle.
 This makes driving these rigs extremely dangerous unless the driver is extremely diligent and alert.

 The Federal Motor Carrier Safety Administration (FMCSA) has been educating those on the roadways about how to drive safely on the roads with trucks since 1994.
 One of the programs implemented by the FMCSA is called the No-Zone program.
-No-Zones are the areas where cars on the road are invisible from a truck driver's view.
-Part of the rationale for this program is that the non-commercial vehicle causes about 80 percent of the accidents involving trucks and cars.
+No-Zones are the areas where cars on the road are invisible from a truck driver’s view.
+Part of the rationale for this program is that non-commercial vehicle causes about 80 percent of the accidents involving trucks and cars.

 Here are the positions of the blind spots on a tractor-trailer truck: